 4. Be more user-centric: speak to you brand users of their needs instead of waffling on about the details of your product/service

 5. Think about how to present content: are we quick and efficient and do it all on video?

-6. Put your brand in your users’ hands (literally): should you create an app for them?
+6. Put your brand in your users’ hands (literally): should you create a mobile app for them?

 7. Struggle to make your brand’s social media bios really efficient: write them from the brand users point of view

 8. Don’t mix your content: keep the detail away from the key brand values

 9. Throw away your brand’s mission statement, values and vision: replace them all with a Mantra

 We’re going to give the last word to possibly the best quote and article on the subject of Mobile First Strategy: “This helps in keeping the core values you want to present to the users in the forefront without flooding with superfluous amounts of filler“